masoudltf/tosan-widget-guide/README.md

 > jti is the JWT Id.
 See [https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.7).

-> bankCode is the Bank Code.
+> bankCode is the swift code of bank.

 > language is the selected language which is selected in Netway by the user.

 > The widget can call the Widget Store login service with the ssoToken.

 > ssoTokenExpirationTime is the ssoToken expiration date.